Non-cancellable and guaranteed renewable long term disability insurance

 The benefits of having both

-A non-cancellable and guaranteed renewable long-term disability insurance policy offers two significant benefits.
+A non-cancellable and guaranteed renewable long-term disability insurance policy offers two significant benefits:

-The alternative: conditionally and optionally renewable policies
+The alternatives: conditionally and optionally renewable policies

 These policies provide fewer guarantees to the policyholder and may allow the insurance company to review your policy and make changes to the terms or premiums upon renewal.

-conditionally renewable policy provision allows you to renew your policy and continue coverage – but with conditions.
+A conditionally renewable policy provision allows you to renew your policy and continue coverage — but with conditions.
 The insurer can refuse to renew the policy or raise rates under certain conditions spelled out in the contract.
 For example, there could be a condition that states that you can't change your current occupation to a more hazardous one.
 However, as long as you meet the conditions of renewability and pay your premiums on time, the insurer guarantees not to cancel a conditionally renewable policy.
-These policies may cost less but offer much less protection from the unexpected.
+These policies may cost less but may offer significantly less protection from the unexpected.

-Relatively few policies are “optionally renewable,” and for good reason: this type of insurance coverage provides few guarantees that your coverage will be there when needed, and most insurance companies have moved away from this type of coverage.
+Relatively few policies are “optionally renewable,” and for good reason: This type of insurance coverage provides few guarantees that your coverage will be there when needed, and most insurance companies have moved away from this type of coverage.
 With this provision, the insurer can increase premiums or lower benefits on a class basis or even cancel an individual disability insurance policy altogether when the term ends on a policy anniversary.

 Cost considerations